-The purpose of the Oversight Board is to protect freedom of expression by making principled, independent decisions about important pieces of content and by issuing policy advisory opinions on Meta's content policies.
+The purpose of the Oversight Board (the "board") is to protect freedom of expression by making principled, independent decisions about important pieces of content and by issuing policy advisory opinions on Meta's content policies.

-The board's primary governing document, its charter, states that a set of bylaws will detail the operational procedures for the board.
+The board's primary governing document, its charter, states that a set of bylaws will detail the operational procedures for the board1.
 Taken together, the charter and bylaws explain the board's purpose and govern how it will function.

-The board's governance structure was designed to allow for a mechanism, separate from Meta, through which content can be brought forward for independent review; namely through the creation of the Oversight Board Trust ("the trust") and the Oversight Board Limited Liability Corporation and its subsidiaries ("the LLC").
+The board's governance structure was designed to allow for a mechanism, separate from Meta, through which content can be brought forward for independent review; namely through the creation of the Oversight Board Trust (the "trust") and the Oversight Board Limited Liability Company and its subsidiaries (the "LLC").

 The trust was created to facilitate the creation, funding, management, and oversight of a structure that will permit and protect the operation of the board.
-The LLC is a legal entity created by the trust to hold the contractual relationship with board members and hire staff, either directly or through its subsidiaries ("the administration").
+The LLC is a legal entity created by the trust to hold the contractual relationship with board members and hire staff, either directly or through its subsidiaries, to provide administrative support to the board in its day-to-day operations (the "administration").

-Importantly, the bylaws detail the relationship between all those who have a stake in the board's success, Meta Platforms, Inc, which operates the Facebook and Instagram platforms (collectively referred to as "Meta"), the board itself, the people who submit requests for the board's review, and the trust:
+Importantly, the bylaws detail the relationship between all those who have a stake in the board's success, Meta Platforms, Inc, which operates the Facebook and Instagram (including Threads) platforms (collectively referred to as "Meta"), the board itself, the people who submit requests for the board's review, and the trust and LLC:

-- Article 1 outlines the respective roles of the board's membership, its committees, and administration, while setting out procedures for case review and communications. - Article 2 reaffirms Meta's commitment to the board and establishes procedures for its case submission, decision implementation, and response to policy advisory opinions. - Article 3 explains the procedures by which people can submit cases to the board. - Article 4 provides an overview of the composition and duties of the trust. - Article 5 sets a process for amendments to the bylaws.
+- Article 1 outlines the respective roles of the board's membership, its committees, and administration, while setting out procedures for case review and communications. - Article 2 reaffirms Meta's commitment to the board and establishes procedures for its case submission, decision implementation, and response to policy advisory opinions. - Article 3 explains the procedures by which people can submit cases to the board. - Article 4 provides an overview of the composition and duties of the trust and LLC. - Article 5 sets a process for amendments to the bylaws.